soygitana/soygitana/README.md

 ## Hi there, it's Paula!

 I code & solve problems.
-Currently, I work at [Lionbridge](https://www.lionbridge.com/) as a Software Engineer.<br>
+Currently, I work at [Lionbridge](https://www.lionbridge.com/) as an Engineer.<br>
 Oh and I'm in love with [React](https://pl.reactjs.org/) :fire:

 </br>